morvarid-L-noor/Career-Path-Navigator/llm_monitoring/README.md

 ## Failover Strategy

+The system implements **bidirectional failover**:

 1. Try preferred provider (if specified)
-2. If circuit breaker is open, try failover provider
+2. If circuit breaker is open, try the other provider (bidirectional: GPT-4 ↔ Claude)
 3. If all providers are down, raise exception

+**Bidirectional Failover**: GPT-4 and Claude are each other's failover.
+If GPT-4 fails, the system automatically switches to Claude.
+If Claude fails, it automatically switches to GPT-4.

 ## Example Output